 A woman cannot understand the male satisfaction in displaying the erect penis.
 Neither can a woman understand the pleasure to be obtained from ejaculating into another person’s body.
 Women have no comparable experience.
 Male territorial instincts mean that spraying semen and urine can be satisfying or just fun.
 Women are not aroused by physical phenomena such as body fluids.
 They are usually revolted by such things.

 Many women refuse to offer fellatio.
-They cannot understand what it means to a man because they don’t obtain the same pleasure from oral activity.
+They cannot understand what it means to a man because they don’t obtain the same pleasure from being the receiver of oral stimulation.
 A woman may be more amenable to fellatio if a man agrees to stop before he ejaculates.
 Some men are very reluctant to do this.
 Men particularly want to ejaculate into a body orifice.
 If they cannot ejaculate into a woman’s mouth, then they may not see the point of fellatio.

 A woman has a reaction ranging from mild to extreme disgust at the idea of putting a penis in her mouth.
 Some women can put this instinctive aversion aside to please their lover.
 This is a matter of personality; not responsiveness.
 For the most part we do not consume our own secretions.
 Nor are we generally attracted to the idea of consuming someone else’s.
-The prospect of swallowing semen makes most women want to vomit.
+The idea of a man ejaculating semen into her mouth is enough to make most women want to vomit.

-If she is willing, a woman should offer fellatio whenever she can.
+If she is willing, a woman should offer fellatio whenever she feels she can.
 If a woman doesn’t like the taste of semen she may want to offer her partner fellatio just as a warm-up.
 A shared bath is a good venue for fellatio (starting with lathering his penis).
-There are various gels on the market that can be applied to the body and then licked off.
+There are various gels on the market that can be applied to the body (including the genitals) and then licked off.

 This greater inclination of the human male towards oral activity is duplicated among other species of mammals.
 (Alfred Kinsey 1953)